THE RIVER WILD

 When nature goes mad human nature follows suit.

 As you probably know, we have an attraction to books set in tropical lands.
 We also, to a similar extent, are automatically drawn to books set during natural disasters.
 Examples include John D. MacDonald’s Murder in the Wind, Frederik Pohl and C.M.
 Kornbluth’s A Town Is Drowning, Louis A. Brennan’s Death at Flood Tide, Theodore Pratt’s Tropical DisturbanceRain of Terror by Malcolm Douglas, and The Angry Mountain by Hammond Innes.
-John and Ward Hawkins’ A Girl, a River, and Man is an addition to the collection.
+John and Ward Hawkins’ A Girl, a Man, and a River is an addition to the collection.
 The book appeared in the above Popular Library edition in 1957, but had been originally published a year earlier as The Floods of Fear, and appeared even earlier in serial form in The Saturday Evening Post.

 These two authors certainly know what they’re about.
-A Girl, a River, and Man is propulsive, action packed, well characterized, and climaxes violently.
+A Girl, a Man, and a River is propulsive, action packed, well characterized, and climaxes violently.
 The premise is that, during a major flood, a group of convicts pressed into service to reinforce a dike are caught by rising waters and swept away.
 Two convicts survive, along with a prison guard, and into the mix is thrown a woman unluckily stranded in the same area.
 The interaction between this group is volatile, to say the least.
 One convict, who’s a career armed robber, wants simply to loot.
 The other, a murderer, wants to kill the person most responsible for sending him to jail.
 The prison guard, meanwhile, is obsessive about putting both jailbirds back into the joint—no matter the cost.

 There’s no mystery about the fact that the murderer may not have committed the crime.
 Though prison has hardened him to the extent that he’s a terrifying presence, his possible innocence becomes obvious early on, and it’s the element that catalyzes the actions and reactions that energize the tale.
-As a magazine serial compiled into novel form, A Girl, a River, and Man is both short and filled with mini-climaxes that drive the reader inexorably toward the finale.
+As a magazine serial compiled into novel form, A Girl, a Man, and a River is both short and filled with mini-climaxes that drive the reader inexorably toward the finale.
 There’s more action packed into the story than any five typical 1950s-era novels.
 The Hawkins brothers falter slightly when dealing with the inevitable romantic subplot, but otherwise this is pure escapist adventure executed at a high level, and we recommend it strongly.

 Femme Fatale Image